oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 # Size comparison {#size-comparison}
 {:unnumbered}

-The following tables show a size comparison for a Status List (compressed byte array as defined in [](#status-list-byte-array) and a compressed Byte Array of UUIDs (as an approximation for a Certificate Revocation List).
+The following tables show a size comparison for a Status List (compressed byte array as defined in [](#status-list-byte-array)) and a compressed Byte Array of UUIDs (as an approximation to the list of IDs of Referenced Tokens in a Certificate Revocation List).
 Readers must be aware that these are not sizes for complete Status List Tokens in JSON/CBOR nor Certificate Revocation Lists (CRLs), as they don't contain metadata, certificates and signatures.

+If no further metadata is provided in CRLs, then these entries will be the main factors deciding on the overall size of a Status List Token and CRL respectively.

-## Status List size for varying sizes and revocation rates
+## Size of status lists for varying sizes and revocation rates
 {:unnumbered}

 | Size | 0.01%   | 0.1%     | 1%       | 2%       | 5%       | 10%      | 25%       | 50%      | 75%       | 100%    |